 Explores concepts and capabilities of virtual architecture with a focus on the installation, configuration, and management of a virtual infrastructure, ESX Server, and Virtual Center.
 Covers fundamentals of virtual network design and implementation, fundamentals of storage area networks, virtual switching, virtual system management, and engineering for high availability.
-Lecture 3 hours.
-Laboratory 2 hours.
-Total 5 hours per week.
+Prerequisite: Approved IT Qualifications or ITN 103.
+Lecture 4 hours per week.